IXON API prerequisites (APIv2)

 curl --request GET \

---url '<<url>>:443/api/agents?fields=publicId,name,deviceId' \
+--url "{user.url}/api/agents/$agentId/data-sources?fields=publicId,name" \

 --header 'Api-Version: 2' \

---header "Api-Application: $application_id" \
+--header "Api-Application: $applicationId" \

---header "Api-Company: $company_id" \
+--header "Api-Company: $companyPublicId" \

 --header 'Content-Type: application/json' \

---header "Authorization: Bearer $bearer_token"
+--header "Authorization: Bearer $bearerToken"{

 "data": [